 We process your personal data on the following legal basis:

 Contract: If you are a member of the PLSA, you have a contractual relationship with us.
-In the pursuit of that contract, we process your personal data and we require to hold the contact information of one individual in order to send that individual information relevant to the organisation’s membership with PLSA.
+In the pursuit of that contract, we process your personal data in order to send information relevant to the organisation’s membership with PLSA and to fulfil the arrangements relating to that membership relationship.

 Legitimate interest: We may process your personal data or contact you when we have a legitimate business interest in doing so, as long as it does not infringe on your personal privacy rights.
 This can include communications about information on the PLSA’s policy work, and PLSA events and training.